Self-Avoiding Walks on Cayley Graphs Through the Lens of Symbolic Dynamics: Introduction

 The geodesic growth of groups has been extensively studied, especially in the case of virtually nilpotent groups~\cite{bridson2012groups,bishop2020virtually,bishop2021geodesic,bodart2023intermediate}.
 As was the case with the skeleton, the entropy of the geodesic skeleton is the logarithm of the geodesic connective constant.
 We are able to explicitly compute the geodesic connective constants for lattices with known (or well approximated) connective constants such as the square grid, ladder graph ($\mathbb{L}$) and hexagonal grid ($\mathbb{H}$): \begin{itemize} \item $\mu^{g}(\Z^2) = 2$, \item $\mu^{g}(\mathbb{L}) = 1$, \item $\mu^{g}(\mathbb{H})=\sqrt{2}$. \end{itemize}

 \paragraph{Structure of the Article}

 The paper is organized as follows.
 Section~\ref{section.preliminaries} is devoted to definitions and background on symbolic dynamics, combinatorial group theory ans self-avoiding walks.
 Section~\ref{section.general_properties} surveys general properties of the skeleton subshift, and shows how its entropy corresponds to the logarithm of the connective constant of the corresponding Cayley graph.
 In Section~\ref{section.forbid_periodic_computational} we investigate how dynamical and computational properties of the skeleton subshift -- existence of periodic configurations in $\Xs_{G,S}$, minimality of $\Xs_{G,S}$, being SFT or effective -- relate to properties on the group $G$ itself.
 Next, in Section~\ref{section.sofic_skeleton} we provide a characterization of groups that admit sofic skeletons.
 To do this we also introduce notions from the study of thin and thick ends of graphs, and automorphisms of graphs.
 In Section~\ref{section.entropy_CC} we use the skeleton to get new results on entropy and connective constant.
 We begin by looking at graph height functions and bridges, and their relation to periodicity in the skeleton.
-Then, we use Rosenfeld's counting method to provide lower bounds on the connective constant of infinite free Burnside groups.
+Then, we use Rosenfeld's counting method to provide lower bounds on the connective constant based on the number of simple cycles on the Cayley graph of a given length.
 Finally, Section~\ref{seciton.geodesic} is devoted to the study of the geodesic skeleton and the geodesic connective constant.